fancy-flashcard/ffc/docs/README.md

 ## Terminology
 Decks can be imported via files.
-Files can be stored locally or accessed online via an URL.
+Files can be stored locally or accessed online via a URL.
 Each file contains multiple decks.
 Each deck is identified by a short name / id (only inside this file).
 It then contains some meta data (full name, description, ...) and multiple cards (questions with corresponding answers), each identified by some incrementing number (the next value is stored in the meta data so that there are no collisions when cards are deleted).